osg-htc/all-hands/docs/2022/registration.md

 Registration for the in-person OSG All-Hands Meeting 2022 costs **$70**, which includes:

 * Attendance Monday through Wednesday (Thursday and Friday are virtual only)
-* morning snacks, afteroon snacks, and beverages throughout
+* morning snacks (light breakfast), afteroon snacks, and beverages throughout

 If OSG cancels the in-person parts, you will receive a full refund of your registration fee.